-- 2. Plug one end of a coax cable into the CH1 of the CXP connector on the camera and the other end of the coax cable into the CH1 of the CXP Frame Grabber in your computer.
-Then, connect the CH2, CH3 and CH4 of the CXP connector on the camera to the CH2, CH3 and CH4 of the CXP Frame Grabber respectively using the other three coax cables. - 3.
-Connect the plug of the power adapter to the power input receptacle on the camera. - 4.
-Plug the power adapter into a working electrical outlet. - 5.
-Verify all the cable connections are secure.
+- a.
+Plug one end of a coax cable into the CH1 of the CXP connector on the camera and the other end of the coax cable into the CH1 of the CXP Frame Grabber in your computer.
+Then, connect the CH2, CH3 and CH4 of the CXP connector on the camera to the CH2, CH3 and CH4 of the CXP Frame Grabber respectively using the other three coax cables. - b.
+Connect the plug of the power adapter to the power input receptacle on the camera. - c.
+Plug the power adapter into a working electrical outlet.